 Why should I choose Ariel instead of washing soda?

 Ariel offers more sophisticated laundry technology that works to remove minerals in hard water even without the use of washing soda.
 Ariel Matic powder works to remove tough stains, like Tomato, Curry, Chocolate, in just 1 wash with the Smart enzyme technology.
-Liquid detergent, on the other hand, is more concentrated than washing powder, dissolving quickly not only to remove tough stains, but also protects the brightness of your colours.
+Liquid detergent, on the other hand, dissolves quickly even in cold water, removing tough stains, and protecting the brightness of your colours.

 Using Ariel instead of washing soda, laundry soap, or any homemade variety will give you better stain removal results, working to remove soiling more efficiently while caring for your fabrics.